Professor Paul Millar

 Sara Christey

 Sara is pursuing a double Arts major in both Linguistics and Classics, with plans to go into research and archive management.
-She is working as a Research Assistant for NZILBB and the ADL on the QuakeBox Take 2 Project while completing full-time study.
+In 2021 she worked as a Research Assistant for NZILBB and the ADL on the QuakeBox Take 2 Project while completing full-time study.

 Davide Garello